Farama-Foundation/Metaworld/docs/benchmark/benchmark_descriptions.md

 ### Meta-RL (ML45)

-The most difficult environment setting of Meta-World, **ML45**, challenges the agent with few-shot adaptation to new test tasks using 45 meta-training tasks.
+The most difficult environment setting of Metaworld, **ML45**, challenges the agent with few-shot adaptation to new test tasks using 45 meta-training tasks.
 Similar to ML10, we hold out 5 tasks for testing and meta-train policies on 45 tasks.
 Object and goal positions are randomized, and training tasks are